zahlman/zahlman.github.io/posts/2025/03/07/python-packaging-4.md

 This is primarily what I mean about it being Pip's fault.

+## Don't worry, dear, I'll have your Pip

 ## Windows, Egg, Pip and Python

-(Don't worry, I'm not bringing up the legacy "egg" packaging format here - just continuing with the [reference]().)
+(Don't worry, I'm not bringing up the legacy "egg" packaging format here - just continuing with the [reference](https://en.wikipedia.org/wiki/Spam_%28Monty_Python_sketch%29).)

 As part of my research for this piece, I booted into the copy of Windows 10 I had lying around on another SSD, for the first time in probably years.
 I didn't dare connect to the Internet, but I could still test how `venv` under Python 3.8 coped with installing an older Pip version (20.1.1, I think).